“what if we treated all the -isms of inequity… as social addictions?”

 8- We make a list of persons who identify differently than us whom we have harmed (materially, economically, physically, psychologically, spiritually), are in a position of power or privilege to harm, or are in a position to aid in overcoming or removing structural impediments to equity, and we become willing to make amends or be of assistance to them all.

-9- We make direct amends to those we harm wherever possible—the only exception being when to do so would somehow injure those involved—and we give material aid to remove when possible (or, if not, to overcome) structural impediments wherever identified.
+9- We make direct amends to those we harm wherever possible—the only exception being when to do so would somehow injure those involved—and we give material aid to remove when possible (or, if not, to subvert) structural impediments wherever identified.

 10- We continue to reflect on our evolving allegiances and behaviors and their impact on others, and when we are wrong or complacent, promptly admit it and make amends.